 Of course, I still love my neutrals and select more muted colors for my twist on mid-century living room decor.

 If you’re looking for more background, Mid Century Home is a great website with architectural history and lovely photos for inspiration.
+And, I have a Guide to Interior Design Styles with a complete overview with examples.

 Mid-Century Modern Favorites: